Edmonton Transit Service: Service

 ETS provides bus and light-rail transit services within the City of Edmonton limits, in addition to Spruce Grove and Beaumont.
 It also provides connections to Leduc Transit, St. Albert Transit (StAT), and Strathcona County Transit.
 ETS provides service to the Edmonton International Airport.

-ETS uses the timed-transfer system, where suburban feeder routes run to a transit centre, and passengers can then transfer to a base route/LRT to the city centre or the university.
+ETS uses the timed-transfer system, where suburban feeder routes run to a transit centre, and passengers can then transfer to a base route/LRT to the city centre or other major destinations.
 Some feeder routes provide direct express service to and from the city centre.

+In 2026, ETS was announced as the operator of the Valley Line, replacing TransEd Partners.
+The transition will take around two years.